OPEN-ENT-NG/cahier-de-textes/docs/README.md

 3. run [fiddler](http://www.telerik.com/fiddler) proxy load the [fiddler script](./fiddler.script.txt)
 4. in fidler active the CORS option from the rule menu
 5. go to [http://localhost:3333/diary](http://localhost:3333/diary)
+6. its possible that you have to refresh your browser, the auto log isnt optimal

 #### Where i am?
 The brunch light server run the compiled source from ```../dist``` folder, and provide map files to be able to debug.